Illinois-IoT/main-project/day1.md

 GPIO.cleanup() # Clean up
 ```

-Lets try executing this file again by running the following in the terminal
+Let's try executing this file again by running the following in the terminal
 ``` Bash
 $ python3 push_button_capture.py
 ```